michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 if you can reach another device. `ping` uses ICMP to send an **echo request**, wait for an **echo reply**, and measure the round trip time.
 The RTT tells you the latency of a connection.
-If you ignore Captain Ramius's order and add `-t` to your ping, you can measure RTT over time and look for intermittent dropped packets.
+If you ignore Captain Ramius's order and add `-t` to your Windows ping, you can measure RTT over time and look for intermittent dropped packets.
+Linux defaults to infinite pings.
+Use [Ctrl+C]{.smallcaps} to end the ping and show the calculated statistics.
 If you are pinging by name, in particular outside your own network, `ping` may default to an IPv6 address.
 Use `-4` to force pinging the target's IPv4 address.

 Each "hop" on the path between devices can be the cause of dropped packets or high latency. `traceroute`/`tracert` manipulate the time-to-live (TTL) to ping